softmuneeb/MERN-AWS-projects/ReadMe.md

-what this code do?
+Write full steps from start to end, respective to a normal user of this system.
+...

 PLAN, TON MLM SYSTEM SCHEME:

-TON SEND and RECEIVE module, fee used to send ton, ...:
+1hr TON SEND and RECEIVE module, fee used to send ton, ...:
     0. get public address from mnemonic 1, 2
     1. send TON from wallet 1 to wallet
     2. payment confirmation in code